Data-Only-Greater/taxonopy/README.md

 ```

-#### Chaning the order of fields
+#### Changing the order of fields

-Presently it's not possible to change the order of in a schema using the
+Presently it's not possible to change the order of fields in a schema using the
 taxonopy package.
 For simple reordering, direct manipulation of the json file
 is possible.
 Say, for instance, we want to move the "Browning Control" field
 back to its original position.
 In the json file, the field is seen at the